 How do I become a Level 3 coach?

 The Level 3 course is an interactive and practical course that develops your discipline specific knowledge further to enable you to expand on the knowledge already gained at Level 2 and offer training prescription for individuals and small groups of riders.

 The course consists of two programmes of face to face study; the Level 3 Core Unit and the Level 3 Discipline Specific Unit.
-New in 2018 there is also a 5 day combined course available in track and road and time trial.
+New in 2018 there is also a 5 day combined course available in road and time trial.
 This combined unit which is run Monday to Friday incorporates the core modules and the discipline unit modules within the 5 days.

 The Level 3 Core Unit is a four-day course which is comprised of sixteen compulsory modules.
 These include:

 - Working with groups and young riders.

 What will I learn within the discipline specific content?

 The Discipline Specific Unit is a three-day course that develops your discipline specific coaching and introduces you to advanced discipline specific techniques and tactics.

 There are practical coaching sessions on Days 2 and 3 of the courses, where you will have the opportunity to deliver advanced discipline specific techniques to your peer riders within the coaching environment.